IS303-Steffen/p04-hair-salon-web-app/README.md

 Supabase is an online service that hosts **PostgreSQL databases**, which are much more robust and capable than SQLite.
 We’re using Supabase in this project for three main reasons:

 1. **Streamlit Community Cloud doesn’t persist local files.**
-   Streamlit runs your app in a temporary virtual machine (VM).
+   If you host your Streamlit app on the internet through Streamlit Community Cloud, it runs your app in a temporary virtual machine (VM).
 When the VM shuts down (because nobody is using your app or when it redeploys), any local files (like an SQLite database) are deleted.
    By using Supabase, your data is stored externally and **persists across sessions**, which is how real web applications work.
 2. **PostgreSQL is widely used in industry.**
    Supabase gives you experience with a production-grade relational database.
 Even though your project uses fake salon data, the workflow mirrors how real companies build applications.
 Better to get some introductory experience to something you could use in real work.